Center for Power Systems Studies – Fall Meeting

 - Supervising 2 PhD EE graduate students

-- Applied High-performance-computing for sustainable power systems
+- Applied High-performance-computing for sustainable power systems (had a 9-month internship at Pacific Northwest National Laboratory in the Electricity Infrastructure Group)

-- Supervising 3 MS EE graduate students
+- Supervising 1 MS EE graduate students (solo advisor)

 - Supervised 3 EE undergraduate student researchers